Akshit0604/Recipe-Bot/README.md

 # Recipe-Bot
-An application that uses chatgpt api to generate a recipe and image of food based on user entered ingredients
+An webpage that uses chatgpt api to generate a recipe and image of food based on user entered ingredients